 So, if you’re aiming for one of the roles we’re going to discuss, we recommend you get equipped with data science certifications.
 That way, you’ll have a definite edge over your peers.

-Now, without further ado, let’s check out the major opportunities in and around Big Data.
+Now, without further ado, let’s check out the major Big Data Career opportunities.

 Since data engineers work in close collaboration with data scientists, there has been a significant increase in this job position as well.

 Big Data Career as a Data Visualization Analyst